TerraMod/TerraMod/README.md

 During early development TerraMod is going through rapid prototying.
 The third and final iteration of the framework is currently in development and is going to incorperate the following improvements:

    * Migrating to an ORM
-   * Infering method refrences from strings in routes
    * Automated gem installation on app installation
    * Framework provided job support via cron
    * Apache deployment